top of page

 • Speed: Soap hardens within hours, so you can use or gift it quickly.

-• Customization: Easily add fragrances, colors, and textures.
+• Customization: Easily add fragrances, colours, and textures.

 • Flexibility: Use a variety of molds and additives to create unique bars.